 Italy were first crowned champions in 1992 and successfully defended their title two years later when for the first time the semi-finals and final were played as a single tournament in France.
 Pierluigi Orlandini scored the extra-time winner for Italy in Montpellier in the first final to be decided by a single match.
 The final tournament was expanded to eight teams in Romania in 1998, when Spain interrupted Italy's run of success, but the Azzurrini were back on top in 2000, the year the group stage was introduced in the final tournament.
 The current format came into place in 2002 when the Czech Republic triumphed in Switzerland.

 In 2007 the event was switched to odd years to avoid clashing with the UEFA European Championship and FIFA World Cup.
 So, with the U21 Championship taking centre stage, the Netherlands put on a show on home soil beating Serbia 4-1 in the final to lift the crown.
 They failed to make it a hat-trick two years later as Switzerland knocked them out in qualifying and it was Germany's time to shine, Horst Hrubesch's team avenging the 1982 final defeat by England with a record 4-0 triumph in Malmo.
 Spain made it three victories in 2011, overcoming Switzerland 2-0 in Denmark, and two years later retained the title by defeating Italy 4-2 in Israel.
-The Czech Republic will host the 2015 finals.
+Sweden won in 2015 in the Czech Republic; Poland are the hosts in 2017.

 ©UEFA.com 1998-2016.
 All rights reserved.